Areas of Work

 What have I actually built?

 At Stupid Cancer, I grew an ecommerce operation from a $20 t-shirt into a six-figure business funding national programs — the story behind Mission-Driven Ecommerce.
-At TCF, my team has expanded direct patient support, modernized education resources, and grown measurable impact across awareness, treatment access, and survivorship — including a complete platform rebuild shipped in under three weeks.
+At TCF, my team has expanded direct patient support, modernized education resources, and grown measurable impact across awareness, treatment access, and survivorship — including a complete platform rebuild shipped in three days.

 What’s the operating philosophy?